robandpdx/aws-serverless-web-hosting-plus-contact/README.md

 ### If your region of choice is not us-east-1 (two stacks)
 #### Deploy resouces to us-east-1
+1. run `./prepare.sh` to pull in the vendor code for the website
 1. run `export AWS_PROFILE=sidney`
 1. run `sam build -t template-east.yaml`
 1. run `sam deploy -t template-east.yaml --guided`